openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 ## 2 Learning objectives

-At the end of this module, you will be able to:
+At the end of this tutorial, you will be able to:

 - Describe how spectral space or data space are used in multivariate classification
 - Apply and compare three commonly-used classification algorithms
 - Assess possible sources of error in the classification process arising from pre-processing, sensor choice, and training sample design

-### 2.1 Pre-requisites for this module
+### 2.1 Pre-requisites

 * Google Earth Engine (GEE) concepts
   * Getting a user account